tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 1. [Sign up](https://paysupermgmt.tst.protocol.one).
 2. Verify your email address from a delivered confirmation email.
 3. Follow several steps of a brief [Welcome Onboarding](https://paysupermgmt.tst.protocol.one/profile).
-4. It's required to fill in the Contacts in the [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) before creating the first Project.
+4. It's required to fill in the Banking info in the [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) to enable creating a project.

 {{< hint info >}}
-When you are ready to start selling you will need to fill in all your company details in the [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) with the signed documents.
+When you are ready to start selling you will need to fill in all your company details in the [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) and the signed documents in the License Agreement.

-We manually check each new account to ensure that our platform is attended only by companies who is related to the gaming industry, this allows us to provide maximum features and stability to all our users.
+Before sign the documents we manually check each new account to ensure that our platform is attended only by companies who are related to the gaming industry, this allows us to provide maximum features and stability to all our users.
 {{< /hint >}}

 {{< /expand >}}